gameblabla/evilaustralians/README.txt

 ====================
 Evil Australians
 ====================
-Platforms : Windows, Linux (from source), Dreamcast, 3DO (Alpha), GCW0
+Platforms : Windows, Linux (from source), Dreamcast, 3DO, GCW0

 Evil Australians is a video game developed by me, gameblabla.
 It's a platforming arena game made from scratch with the help of my own library, Gameblabla's Wrapper.